 If you have an entire window that’s drafty, sealing the entire frame with silicone isn’t practical.
 Shrink wrapping is more effective, and can be a stop-gap until you can repair or replace your windows.
 Shrink-wrapping kits for windows can be purchased at any hardware store.

 Weatherstripping around doors and windows will help to eliminate drafts.
 BC Hydro has an effective how-to guide on their website for selecting and installing the right weatherstripping.

 Heavier curtains can help, but won’t eliminate drafts

 Thicker curtains can be somewhat effective in fighting drafts, but they won’t help your heating bills – you’re still effectively heating the outside.
 In addition, if you do get new, energy-efficient windows, thick curtains will contribute to condensation on the interior of windows.

 Calling in the professionals

-If you take most of the measures above and are still getting a draft, or can afford to replace significantly leaky windows and doors now, you may want to have us out to have a look at your problem and either offer a repair workaround or recommend new doors and windows that will eliminate drafts.
+If you take most of the measures above and are still getting a draft, or can afford to replace significantly leaky windows and doors now, you may want to have us out to have a look at your problem and either offers a repair workaround or recommend new doors and windows that will eliminate drafts.
 Energy-efficient windows and effective doors pay for themselves in the long run by keeping the heat in your house where it belongs, and your dollars in your wallet.